kuhlshop/Our-Mission-and-Guidelines/README.md

-# KUHL Shop
+# KÜHL Shop

-This document keeps track of our core principles and mission statement that guides our daily descision making.
-Everything essentially just boils down to: Make kühl shit.
+This document keeps track of our core principles and mission statement that guide our daily descision making.
+Everything essentially just boils down to: make kühl shit.

-## What is Kühl Shit?
+## What is kühl shit?

 - **App ideas stay SIMPLE.**
   If you can't explain it to a 5-year-old, it's probably too complicated.